ParallelMaths/parallel/pages/7-01-parallelogram.md

 designed to stretch your brain and make your neurons more squiggly.

-You can start and stop whenever you like, but you should complete all the challenges by 7pm on Sunday, particularly if your teacher has asked to complete this Parallelogram.
+You can start and stop whenever you like, but you should complete all the challenges by 7pm on Sunday, particularly if your teacher has asked you to complete this Parallelogram.

 You can return to the site any time after 7pm on Sunday and you will find your